gibbslab/minval/README.md

 minval : an R package for MINimal VALidation of stoichiometric reactions
 ======
-The **MINVAL** package was designed as a tool to identify orphan metabolites and evaluate the mass and charge balance of stoichometric reactions. **MINVAL** also includes functions to write models in TSV and SBML formats, extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.
+The **MINVAL** package was designed as a tool to identify orphan metabolites and evaluate the mass and charge balance of stoichiometric reactions. **MINVAL** package also includes functions to characterize and write models in TSV and SBML formats, extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.

 Install:
 --------
 This package required R version 2.10 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.

-The official release of minval is available on CRAN.
+The official release of **MINVAL** is available on CRAN.
 To install from CRAN, use the following command:
 ```{r}
 install.packages("minval", dependencies = TRUE)
 ```